marcelpetersen/mobil/_drafts/why-your-rental-business-needs-to-go-digital-a-story.md

 ![A couple of travelers sitting together in front of a mountain.](/uploads/2019/10/14/rentstorybody.jpg)Alex and Jordan, a young married couple from Austin, Texas, are planning their annual vacation in the north of Italy.
 They decide to rent a car and pick it up upon their arrival at the airport.

-> Jordan searches for the cheapest rental option on the web browser of his smartphone and Alex uses a popular car rental app.
+> Alex uses a popular app to search for the perfect rental car.

 Jordan searches for the cheapest rental option on the web browser of his smartphone and Alex uses a popular car rental app.
 Jordan finds a budget company called Kwik-E-Rentals and shows Alex how low the price is.
 Even though Alex is a bit surprised she couldn’t find the company on the app she used, they decide to book with that company.